fahadhassan1213/developerPortfolio/README.md

 ![](images/guide%20pics/icons%20of%20myexp.PNG)

-Icons are picked from [](https://www.fontawesome.com) To add new icons you just have to change classes of the icons(Note: make sure change and pickup correct classes to change the icons )
+Icons are picked from [fontawesome.com](https://www.fontawesome.com) ,to add new icons you just have to change classes of the icons

+(Note: make sure change and pickup correct classes to change the icons )